-a.
-Humidity and Temperature
+1. Humidity and temperature

-c.
-Pest infestation
+3. Pest infestation

-1. Carbon Filters
+1. Carbon filters

-The bulk of air needed to ventilate the grown room is drawn from the external environment.
-This volume of air is untreated and may likely harbor contaminants, dirt, and airborne seeds.
+The bulk of air needed to ventilate the growing room is drawn from the external environment.
+This air volume is untreated and may likely harbor contaminants, dirt, and airborne seeds.
 Carbon filters perform the primary function of improving the integrity of this air.
 This installation is designed to scrub the air free of contaminants.
-In addition to removing contaminants, carbon filters can also perform a secondary function of removing the characteristic cannabis odor from the grow room.
+In addition to removing contaminants, carbon filters can perform a secondary function of removing the characteristic cannabis odor from the grow room.
 All you have to do is attach the filter to the exhaust system.
 With this arrangement, the carbon filter absorbs the volatile terpenes given off by the plant.

-2. Extractor Fans
+2. Extractor fans

 Extractor fans help remove old air from the grow room.
 In many cannabis grow farms, you will commonly find exhaust fans installed at the top of the room.
 This makes logical sense since the fan is primarily charged with removing old, hot from the room.
 Hot air rises and fills the top of the room.
 From this position, this air is easily removed by exhaust fans.
 One important recommendation with exhaust fans is knowing what type and capacity of the fan to purchase.
-The capacity of indoor extractors is measured in CFM –cubic feet per minute.
+The capacity of indoor extractors is measured in m3 (CFM) –cubic meters per minute.
 The right exhaust fan you will need depends on the size of your grow room.

-CFM describes the volume of air your exhaust fan needs to exhaust per minute.
+m3 (CFM) describes the volume of air your exhaust fan needs to exhaust per minute.
 To get the right exhaust fan, you should first determine the cubic area of your grow room.
 The Cubic area of any space is calculated by multiplying its length, width, and height.

 CFM = Length x Width x Height

-3. Oscillating Fans
+3. Oscillating fans

-Once your enclosed space is ready, the exhaust fans and the carbon filter should be the first equipment you install.
+Once your enclosed space is ready, the exhaust fans and the carbon filter should be the first pieces of equipment you install.
 This gives you a true estimate of how much space is left for other equipment and your plants.
 Sometimes, it becomes very tricky to install exhaust fans around grow lights and other equipment.

 All your installations should be fixed at a vantage point.
 They should not be freely moved around by the breeze from the fans.
-You can simply restrict everything to a fixed position by using duct tape.
+You can restrict everything to a fixed position by using duct tape.

 These are the commonly used methods of drawing air into the grow room.
 The passive air intake method relies on natural airstream flow through the open vents of the grow room.
-The volume of air drawn with this method depends on the size of the vent and the direction of air current outside.
-As such, you cannot exactly influence the volume of air drawn into the grow room.
+The volume of air drawn with this method depends on the size of the vent and the direction of the air current outside.
+As such, you cannot influence the air volume drawn into the grow room.
 However, you shouldn't have any problem if the prevailing external weather conditions favor medium to high air currents.